Premium Edge Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - Premium Edge Puppy Small and Medium Breed (4.5 stars)

 - Premium Edge Healthy Weight I Weight Reduction (5 stars)

-Premium Edge Adult Chicken Formula was selected to represent the others in the line for this review.
+Premium Edge Adult Chicken, Rice and Vegetables was selected to represent the other products in the line for this review.

 Dry Dog Food